Fatma Kaplan Hürriyet

-Fatma Kaplan Hürriyet (born 20 March 1982) is a Turkish lawyer and politician from the Republican People's Party (CHP) who served as the Member of Parliament for Kocaeli from June 2015 till her election as Mayor of İzmit in the 2019 local elections.
+Fatma Kaplan Hürriyet (born 20 March 1982) is a Turkish lawyer and politician from the Republican People's Party (CHP) who served as the Member of Parliament for Kocaeli from June 2015 until her election as Mayor of İzmit in the 2019 local elections.

+Career

 In January 2017, Fatma Kaplan Hürriyet was allegedly strangled by AKP Parliamentary Group Leader Mustafa Elitaş after she filmed Elitaş and Prime Minister Binali Yıldırım casting open votes at parliamentary voting for constitutional amendments.

-Hürriyet was one of 15 CHP deputies to join the Good Party on 21 April 2018.
+Hürriyet was one of 15 CHP MPs to join the Good Party on 21 April 2018.
 She rejoined the CHP less than a month later.

 In the 2019 local elections, Hürriyet was elected mayor of İzmit with 50% of the vote.
 She was sworn in on April 15.

+In the 2024 local elections, she initially withdrew from the nomination due to her disagreements about her party's city council nominee list.
+However, she was convinced afterwards and won the reelection.